thirdweb-dev/engine/README.md

 thirdweb engine is a backend server that provides a HTTP interface to interacting with any smart contract on any evm chain.
 Engine handles creating and managaging backend wallets, enabling high throughput with automatic nonce and gas management.

-High level features of thirdweb engine:
+The high level functionality of thirdweb engine:

 <!-- Source: https://whimsical.com/engine-architecture-2G6rXEvUM2HFmVwKxPWyzS -->
 <img src="./docs/images/overview.png" alt="Overview" width="600">